DCNick3/shin-translation-tools/README.md

 ## Features

 - Extraction and compilation of ROM files compatible with, AFAIK, all* versions of the engine
 - Translation of the game script (SNR files).
-For now, only for `white-eternity` version of the engine, more to come
+See [game support](#game-support) section to find out which games are supported

 \* except for PS2 versions, which embed rom files directly onto the disc